Bio

 Random Forests

 RandomForests is a field-program interested in the potential of machines for environmental learning.
-Until very recently the ability to relate to the environment was limited to plants and animals, but now machines are starting to blur those lines.
+Until very recently the ability to relate to the environment was limited to biological beings like plants and animals, but now machines are starting to blur those lines.
 Random Forests explores what environmental machine learning could entail and if an artificial agent could become environmentally literate.
 What does this emerging 'synthetic world- view' mean for the appreciation of environmental complexity and the power-relations between our technologies and their environment?
 Could environmental literacy in the artificial agents that populate our environment create any opening towards environmental solidarity, intimacy, affinity, allegiance, reverence, commitment and kinship? >>More soon..

 2018 - Field sessions: ArsBioarctica at the Kilpisjarvi Biological Fieldstation in the Finnish Arctic, Imrama on Terschelling Island (the Netherlands), Dinacon at Koh Lon Island (Thailand) and MAAJAAM Estonia.
 Supported by: Stimuleringsfonds